witoma/witoma.github.io/_projects/projects-3.md

 *What is FastR?*

-FastR allows runners to monitor training volume, speed and importantly the responses to the prescribed training volume and speed.
+FastR allows runners to monitor training volume, speed and importantly the responses to prescribed training.
 The <a href="https://fastr.shinyapps.io/coach/" target="_blank">FastR</a> app can be found <a href="https://fastr.shinyapps.io/coach/" target="_blank">here</a>.
 <br>

 *What is the scientific basis for FastR?*